shmcminn/sql-CQRC-training/Readme.md

 There's lots of fancy software you can get to run SQL and store databases in, but if you have Mozilla Firefox on your computer you actually already have a *relational database manager* ready to go.

+### What SQL's good for
+Small data sets are easy to analyze by hand - you can take the average of a few years of Defense Department spending by adding them together then dividing, for example, or do a percent change by subtracting the old value from the new value and dividing that by the old value.

+But what happens when you have LOTS of data?
+You can't even begin to start averaging or counting things by hand in spending or contribution reports.
+You need a computer to do the heavy lifting for you.
+Other times you need something more powerful: inspection records, FOIA responses, historical databases and other databases that have **lots of line-by-line entries** you want to ask questions of.

 ### To install SQLite in Firefox
 ##### Step 1
 Go [here](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) **in Firefox** and click Add to Firefox